krakrukra/PocketAdmin/extra/wiki/bootloader.md

+#### IMPORTANT: for previous 1.2 revision devices, use the [old upgrade process](https://github.com/krakrukra/12004-pocketadmin-wiki)

-Ever since rev 1.3 release, you do not have to use St-Link V2
+With new rev 1.3 hardware, you do not have to use St-Link V2
 hardware programmer device for performing firmware updates.
 You may instead use the DFU bootloader and send new updated
 firmware directly over USB.
 To do so, you will need to install